 Service & Support

-If the power supply is used in a battery charger, what are the more common safety standards in the American and European markets?
+If a LED driver is used in a battery charger, what are the common safety standards in the American and European markets?

 What is the ENEC mark?
-What is the difference between applying for the ENEC and TUV marks for LED power supplies?
+What are the differences between applying for the ENEC and TUV marks on LED drivers?

-ENEC (European Norms Electrical Certification) is a safety standard mark in Europe.
-Its scheme is based on the European full certification scheme of ISO-type5.
-The scheme was first established in 1991.
-There are a total of 24 member certification bodies participating in the scheme (including the common TUV, VDE, DEMKO, NEMKO).
-At first, it was only applicable to various types of lamps.
-After the efforts of the European Industry and Consumer Organization, the scope of application has now covered ◎ lighting products and their accessories ◎ switches, controllers ◎ connectors, couplers, plugs ◎ consumer electronics/audio-visual equipment ◎ information technology equipment ◎ household appliances ◎ safety isolation transformers ◎ electrical appliances, filters and other products.
-Therefore, ENEC is a more valuable and reliable certification mark.
-The difference between LED power supply application ENEC and TUV is that ENEC not only needs to meet the safety regulations EN 61347-1 & EN 61347-2-13, but also needs to meet the Performance EN 62384 requirements.
-For example, the LED power supply will be required to perform a normal burn-in for 200 hours in a tc environment to ensure the suitability of the product Tc declaration.
+ENEC (European Norms Electrical Certification) is a European safety standard mark.
+Its scheme is based on the ISO-type 5 European full certification scheme.
+Established in 1991, it comprises 24 member certification bodies (including well-known ones like TUV, VDE, DEMKO, and NEMKO).
+Initially limited to lighting fixtures, ENEC's scope has expanded through the efforts of European industry and consumer organizations to include lighting products and accessories, switches and controllers, connectors, couplers, and plugs, consumer electronics/audio-visual equipment, information technology equipment, household appliances, safety isolation transformers, electrical appliances, and filters.
+Therefore, ENEC has become a highly valued and trusted certification mark.
+The difference between ENEC and TUV certifications for LED drivers is that ENEC, in addition to meeting the safety regulations EN 61347-1 & EN 61347-2-13, also requires compliance with the performance requirements of EN 62384.
+For example, LED drivers must undergo a 200-hour burn-in period under a TC environment to ensure the suitability of the product's TC declaration.

-Are your company's CE-marked products guaranteed to meet EMC requirements when installed in our systems?
+Are your company's CE-marked products guaranteed to comply with EMC requirements when installed in your system?

 Not necessarily.
-Generally, the location of the power supply in the system, the arrangement of the wire group, and the system grounding design will all have some degree of influence.
-The same power supply will often have different results in different usage environments or applications.
+Generally, factors such as the LED driver's placement within the system, wiring arrangement, and system grounding design all have some impact.
+The same LED driver can often produce different results in different environments or applications.
 Our test results are based on the settings in the EMC test report.

 NO MORE!